Reading

 STAR (STudent Achievement in Reading)

-STAR is a national project from the Office of Career, Technical, and Adult Education (OCTAE) that provides research- and expert-proven practices for teaching adults the four major components of reading instruction: alphabeticsfluencyvocabulary, and comprehension.
-STAR specifically targets adult students reading at grade level equivalents (GLE) 4.0-8.9 – Low/High Intermediate Basic Education (and in Minnesota ABE, Advanced ESL) – which are large and complex populations across the nation.
+STAR was a national project from the Office of Career, Technical, and Adult Education (OCTAE) that provided research- and expert-proven practices for teaching adults the four major components of reading instruction: alphabeticsfluencyvocabulary, and comprehension.
+STAR specifically targeted adult students reading at grade level equivalents (GLE) 4.0-8.9 – Low/High Intermediate Basic Education (and in Minnesota ABE, Advanced ESL) – which are large and complex populations across the nation.

-It is not a reading curriculum, but rather a program-wide reading reform initiative that includes professional development, tools, and resources that expand participants’ knowledge of effective reading instruction.
-STAR improves the ability of participating practitioners to build local and state systems that support reading improvement.
+It was not a reading curriculum, but rather a program-wide reading reform initiative that included professional development, tools, and resources that expanded participants’ knowledge of effective reading instruction.
+STAR improved the ability of participating practitioners to build local and state systems that support reading improvement.

 Evidence-Based Reading Instruction (EBRI)

-STAR has been very successful across Minnesota, but not all programs are able to implement the reforms necessary – for example, programs serving numerous Beginning level (or pre-STAR) students, the Department of Corrections, and less-populated rural areas.
+STAR was very successful across Minnesota Adult Education, but not all programs were able to implement the reforms necessary – for example, programs serving numerous beginning-level (or pre-STAR) students, the Department of Corrections, and less-populated rural areas.

-In an effort to find alternative ways of promoting the integration of EBRI more broadly across the state, in 2012 the Minnesota STAR Leadership Team studied the similarities and differences between STAR and EBRI.
+In an effort to find alternative ways of promoting the integration of EBRI more broadly across the state, in 2012, the Minnesota STAR Leadership Team studied the similarities and differences between STAR and EBRI.
 They concluded that EBRI practices are broader than STAR and relevant for (most) “EBRIbody” in MN ABE.
-This means that these practices are appropriate for all program managers and reading teachers committed to increasing the reading achievement of Beginning ABE and ESL Literacy, Beginning Basic Education, Low/High Intermediate Basic Education, Low/High Intermediate ESL, and Advanced ESL students.
+This means that these practices are appropriate for all program managers and reading teachers committed to increasing the reading achievement of Beginning ABE and ESL Literacy, Beginning Basic Education, Low/High Intermediate Basic Education, Low/High Intermediate ESL, Advanced ESL and in some cases, high school equivalency students.

 STAR and EBRI Practices